VEuPathDB/StaticContent/content/common/prot-mapping-warning.md

 <div class="static-content">

 <p>
-The veupathdb.globusgenomics.org site is down.
-We are working on a replacement for this tool.
-It should be available here soon.
+Owing to funding changes at VEuPathDB, this tool is not currently available.
-Sorry for the inconvenience.
+We are working on a replacement, expected by the end of September.
+We are very sorry for the inconvenience.
 </p>
 <p>
 The VEuPathDB team